VincentBernet/Helenic-Myth/README.md

 ## Features
-On this application, i implemetended multiples features such as :
+On this application there are multiples features implemetended such as :
  - Creation of an article, with FormControl on Angular
  - Deletion and update of those article
  - Display those article in multiple way (by type or categorie, by creation chronologie, by Gallery Art)